 Additional topics may be included in specific workshops.
 If you are still unsure if your research is relevant, please get in touch with us.

-The IIES will provide travel grants for select students.
+The IIES may provide travel grants for select students.
 The travel grants provided will either cover the full amount or partial amount of the travel expenses – this changes each year.
-The IIES also covers the registration fees, accommodations and select event meals for all faculty and students during the Workshop and Graduate Student Forum.
+The IIES generally also covers the registration fees, accommodations (event-dependent) and select event meals for all faculty and students during the Workshop and Graduate Student Forum.
 More details will be provided per event.

 Yes, of course!
-The IIES will cover the registration fees, accommodations and select event meals for all faculty and students during the Workshop and Graduate Student Forum.
-Travel grants may be available for faculty members.
-Please reach out to Raquel or Doug for more details on this.
+The IIES will cover the registration fees and select event meals for all faculty and students during the Workshop and Graduate Student Forum.

 If you do not require a travel grant, you can choose to participate in either event.

-Yes, you are welcome to attend the field trips or any planned group excursions during the trip.
-If possible, you are also encouraged to participate in the Graduate Student Forum in some capacity.
+Yes, faculty members are welcome to attend the field trips or any planned group excursions during the trip.
+If possible, faculty members are also encouraged to participate in the Graduate Student Forum in some capacity.

 Participants who do not wish to make a presentation are welcome to attend.
 Those who do not wish to make a platform presentation may want to have a poster presentation instead (please see below for size requirements).
-As a student, you are not required to present at the Workshop, you are only required to present a 5-min presentation at the Graduate Student Forum.
-That being said, we do strongly encourage students to present, as it provides a great opportunity for students to network and practice presenting their research in large professional settings with colleagues in similar feilds of research.
+As a student, you are not required to present at the Workshop, unless you receive a travel grant.
+That being said, we do strongly encourage students to present, as it provides a great opportunity for students to network and practice presenting their research in large professional settings with colleagues in similar fields of research.

 Yes, if you plan to present a lecture at either the Workshop and/or Graduate Student Forum, we ask that you submit an abstract for your talk.
 This way we can ensure your talk will be part of the program.

-Students who are recipients of an IIES Travel grant will share a room with another student for both the Workshop and Grad Forum.
+Students participants will share a room with another student of the same gender for both the Workshop and Grad Forum.
+Additional information about accommodations for specific events will be provided on the specific event page.
 Please contact us if you have any accommodation questions for an upcoming event.

 Breakfast will be provided at the hotel(s) in the morning.
-There will be coffee/tea and snack breaks during the conferences, and some lunches and dinners will be covered during the trip.
-Specifics will be provided closer to the event.
+There will be coffee/tea and snack breaks during the conferences, and some lunches and dinners may be covered during the trip.
+Specifics will be provided on each event page.

 Feel free to explore the city and discover local restaurants for any other meals.